gdi3d/learning-to-build/docs/app/frontend.md

 ![footer](../images/index-footer.jpg)

-## Javascript file
+## Javascript

 This is where we connect our frontend (what the user see and interact with) with our backend (where all the magic happens)

 ```
+# Inside app/web/templates/index.html

 <script src="/static/js/main.js"></script>
 ```

-If you open the file you'll see this:
+If you open the file at  `app/web/static/js/main.js` you'll see this:

 ```
 document.getElementById("convert").addEventListener("click", function(e) {